 - You are at least 18 years old.

-- You are overweight (BMI of 25 and above, online BMI Calculator).
+- You are overweight (BMI of 25 and above, BMI Calculator available online).

-To see if you may be eligible, please fill out this online survey.
+To see if you may be eligible, please fill out the following survey.